Examples of Financial Crimes and Countermeasures

 * As you may be unable to contact said person by mobile phone, we recommend that you back up all contact information with additional information, such as work telephone numbers and the telephone numbers of acquaintances.

 If you attempt to manage the situation by yourself, it is hard to see the situation or the scam for what it is because you are shaken up.
 Always contact a family member, relative or the police.

 Selling/Buying and Assignment of Accounts

 The unauthorized use or assignment of an account is prohibited by law.

 An account cannot be opened under fictitious names or in the names of other parties.
 In addition, selling/buying or assignment of the account or letting other people use a cash card is prohibited by law.
 If it is discovered that an account was opened based on counterfeit or altered identity verification documents, or that the opened account is used for a bank transfer scam or other criminal activities, Seven Bank will take the necessary steps, such as suspending or terminating the account in question, and report the matter to the government ministries and agencies in accordance with the laws and ordinances.

 Selling/buying accounts is a crime.
 Never engage in the selling/buying of accounts.

 Both a buyer and seller involved in the selling/buying of accounts will be prosecuted by the "Act on Prevention of Transfer of Criminal Proceeds."

 We ask for your cooperation to help make information available.

-Contact the Customer Center right away if you suspect or witness the assignment or selling/buying of a Seven Bank account.
+Contact the Contact Center right away if you suspect or witness the assignment or selling/buying of a Seven Bank account.